ParkvilleData/MetaGenePipe/paper.md

-The gene prediction sub-workflow uses Prodigal for prediction prokaryotic gene coding sequences 0and identifying the sites of translation initiation [@Hyatt2010-zh].
-0. Prodigal produces an `fna` file with the resulting protein prediction.,.
+The gene prediction sub-workflow uses Prodigal for prediction prokaryotic gene coding sequences and identifying the sites of translation initiation [@Hyatt2010-zh].
+Prodigal produces an `fna` file with the resulting protein prediction.,.
 The predicted gene coding sequences are then aligned to the Swiss-Prot database [@pmid18287689] with the DIAMOND Aligner and to [KoalaFam HMMER profiles](https://www.genome.jp/tools/kofamkoala/) [@pmid31742321].
 Custom Python scripts are then used to extract the output of the alignments and match genes to functional hierarchies using the [KEGG Brite Database](https://www.genome.jp/kegg/brite.html) [@pmid10592173; @pmid31441146; @pmid33125081].

 ## Read Mapping and BLAST